COOLING SYSTEM CHECKS CRITICAL COMING INTO SUMMER

-With the reduction in engine compartment size, coolant hoses must fight ever-higher temperatures and come in ever-more shapes and sizes to fit specific applications and tight engine spaces.
-This demonstrates the importance of choosing coolant hoses that are electrochemical resistant.
+Today’s smaller engines are increasingly more powerful, creating more heat and leaving less space under the bonnet, meaning coolant hoses must fight ever-higher temperatures and come in ever-more shapes and sizes to fit specific applications and tight engine spaces.
+Gates says this demonstrates the importance of choosing coolant hoses that are electrochemical resistant.

-• Factory quality connections that are durable and eliminate coolant leaks.
+- Factory quality connections that are durable and eliminate coolant leaks.

-• Engineered to resist electrochemical degradation – the leading cause of hose failure.
+- Engineered to resist electrochemical degradation – the leading cause of hose failure.

-• Heat and ozone resistant cover.
+- Heat and ozone resistant cover.

 - Meets SAE 20R4 and 20R3 Type EC Class D-1 and D-2 specifications.

 - Temperature rating: -40°C to +135°C in coolant hose applications.

-• Backed with a five-year / 100,000 km warranty.
+- Backed with a five year / 100,000 km warranty.

 Gates recommends that preventive maintenance is carried out at each service.
 All components of the cooling system should be checked for wear and damage, and any damaged parts replaced immediately to avoid worst case scenarios.